 Frequently asked questions

-Topic: Booking, booking changes, check-in, flight status, Our fares, Group bookings, Blind Booking, Data protection & technical questions, General booking information, Invoicing, Booking additional services at a later date, Low prices, flight offers, taxes & charges, Sporting equipment and special luggage, Damaged and lost luggage, Hand luggage, Save your Price, Cancellation, Luggage & hand luggage, Luggage – luggage dimensions, oversized luggage, safety regulations, Flight vouchers, Booking and booking changes, Booking changes, Payment process
+Topic: Booking, booking changes, check-in, flight status, Our fares, Group bookings, Blind Booking, Data protection & technical questions, General booking information, Invoicing, Booking additional services at a later date, Low prices, flight offers, taxes & charges, Sporting equipment and special luggage, Damaged and lost luggage, Hand luggage, Save your Price, Cancellation, Luggage & hand luggage, Luggage – luggage dimensions, oversized luggage, safety regulations, Flight vouchers, Booking and booking changes, Booking changes, Payment process, Flight Platform

 Can I carry musical instruments in the Eurowings cabin as hand luggage?